Battelle Developmental Inventory, Second Edition

 Administration of the BDI-2 can begin in any of the 5 Domains (see list below).
 The start points for each subdomain are clearly marked and are determined by the age or the estimated ability level of the child.
 Examiners proceed through each of the subdomains to determine the child level of development.

 THIS TEST INCLUDES CERTAIN MANIPULATIVES WITH SMALL PARTS THAT MAY PRESENT A CHOKING HAZARD FOR CHILDREN UNDER THE AGE OF EIGHT.
 DO NOT ALLOW ANY CHILDREN TO PLACE ANY MANIPULATIVE IN THEIR MOUTH.
 A TRAINED ADULT EXAMINER MUST ALWAYS CLOSELY SUPERVISE THE ADMINISTRATION OF THE TEST AND USE OF MANIPULATIVES BY CHILDREN.

 Scoring and Interpretation

-The BDI-2 can be hand-scored or scored with optional scoring software.
+The BDI-2 can be hand-scored or scored with optional web-based scoring software.
 Norm-referenced scores (scaled scores with a mean of 10, SD = 3, score range of 1-19) are provided at the subdomain level.
 The subdomain scores combine to form the five BDI-2 Domain scores and the overall DBI-2 Developmental Quotient (each with a standard score mean of 100, SD = 15, score range of 40-160).
 Also provided for the Domain scores and the Developmental Quotient are percentiles and Confidence Intervals.
 Age equivalent tables are also available.